afermon/Diffusion/README.md

 Diffusion App - V2.0.0
 ===========
 SMS Bulk sender using 3G/2G modems.
-Updated to use nuew libraries in order to improve performace!.
+Updated to use new libraries in order to improve performace!
 ----------
 Project URL: http://www.fermongroup.com/blog/development/diffusion